Vision and Mission:

 We, at IPES, work collaboratively to foster a caring community through mutual respect and high expectations.

 E Komo Mai!
 Iroquois Point Elementary School has been helping children discover the joy of learning since 1960.
-Located 2.5 miles from the Ewa Beach business district, we serve children and families from the Waterfront at Pu'uloa community.
-Our student body is drawn from a combination of military and local families, reflecting the ethnic, cultural and socio-economic diversity of Hawai'i.
+Located 2.5 miles from the Ewa Beach business district, we serve children and families from the Kapilina community.
+Our student body is drawn from a combination of military and local families, reflecting the ethnic, cultural, and socio-economic diversity of Hawai'i.

 Recognizing the importance of developing the whole child and being balanced learners, IPES offers a variety of activities including band, hula halau, intramural sports including basketball, track, and volleyball.

-We strongly believe the importance of the home school connection, and provide many opportunities throughout the year for families to gather in the celebration of and support for learning.
+We strongly believe in the importance of the home school connection and provide many opportunities throughout the year for families to gather in the celebration of and support for learning.
 Activities and meetings are held regularly throughout the year to keep our community and parents informed and involved in our school.
-To highlight student accomplishments and excellence, we have a variety of events such as our Curriculum Fair, Geography Night, and grade 6 IB Exhibition.

 We encourage volunteers from our community, including parents, kupuna, and those with special skills to support our students.
 Our Parent Community Networking Center (PCNC) serves as a liaison between home and school, providing opportunities for families to get involved in their children's education, as well as working to support the needs of families.
 Please stop by A-1 if you would like to speak to our PCNC or become an IPES volunteer.